Moxibustion for breech presentation

 - Complete breech.
 The buttocks are down near the birth canal.
 The knees are bent and the feet are near the buttocks.

 - Footling breech.
 One leg or both legs are stretched out below the buttocks.
 The leg or legs are the first part of the baby to be delivered.

 What is moxibustion (moxa)?

 Moxa is a plant (Artemisia argyi Folium) that is used as a heat source to stimulate particular acupuncture points.
-It has been used in Chinese medicine for over 2000 years.
+It is a type of traditional Chinese medicine therapy that has been used in Chinese medicine for over 2000 years.

 Heat from the moxa stick is applied to specific acupuncture points for therapeutic effect.

 When can I start to use moxa to turn my baby?